Getting Started with AgentScript

 }

-1. Defines a Tool: Creates a simple tool named add that performs addition
+- Defines a Tool: Creates a simple tool named

-7. Executes the Agent: Executes the agent's generated code with executeAgent
+inferAgentto let LLM generate the code for execution - Executes the Agent: Executes the agent's generated code with

 You should see the output Agent output: 3 in the console, with variables that has a and b.